Metacognition and Uncertainty Communication in Humans and Large Language Models: Comparing Human and LLM Metacognitive Architecture and Behavior

 \subsection{Similarities Between Humans and LLMs}

 One point of convergence may be with some mechanisms thought to generate confidence.
-In LLMs, one approach to estimating confidence leverages their probabilistic nature: the model can be prompted multiple times with the same question, and confidence can be inferred from the consistency of responses \citep{xiong2024can} --- similar to the other implicit measures of metacognition discussed above --- or their semantic coherence \citep{farquhar2024detecting}.
+In LLMs, one approach to estimating confidence leverages their probabilistic nature: the model can be prompted multiple times with the same question, and confidence can be inferred from the consistency of responses \citep{xiong2024can, liu2025uncertainty} --- similar to the other implicit measures of metacognition discussed above.
 Interestingly, this approach is similar to a proposed theoretical framework for human confidence, in which subjective certainty arises from the self-consistency of internally generated candidate answers \citep{koriat2012self}.
 Although developed independently in AI and cognitive psychology, both approaches suggest that consistency across internally simulated alternatives may serve as a basis for confidence.

 Another similarity concerns the outwardly-visible behavioral patterns of calibration and sensitivity.
-Recent work has shown that when given the same task, LLMs and humans both tend to exhibit overconfidence, and both can achieve a similar degree of metacognitive sensitivity—that is, their confidence ratings are similarly diagnostic of accuracy \citep{cash2024quantifying}.
+Recent work has shown that when given the same task, LLMs and humans both tend to exhibit overconfidence, and both can achieve a similar degree of metacognitive sensitivity—that is, their confidence ratings are similarly diagnostic of accuracy \citep{cash2025quantifying}.
+(Note, however, that this study used AUROC2---which is confounded with accuracy \citep{fleming2014how}---to quantify metacognitive sensitivity, but did not control for accuracy across the LLMs and humans.)
 The tendency toward overconfidence has long been observed in human cognition \citep{kelly2024effect}, and appears to extend to large language models as well, possibly due to inductive biases or training data characteristics \citep{zhou-etal-2024-relying}.

 Further parallels are found in the expression and perception of linguistic uncertainty.
 Humans often use terms such as ``likely,'' ``probably,'' or ``almost certainly'' to convey probabilistic beliefs, and so do LLMs when prompted for confidence statements.
 Research comparing the two finds that modern LLMs match population-level human perceptions of linguistic uncertainty reasonably well when asked to translate between verbal and numeric probabilities \citep{belem2024perceptions}.